iAM-AMR/iAM.AMR.DOC/source/model_building/meta_analysis_guidelines.rst

   * see :ref:`Rules for Combining Resistance Outcomes <model_building/meta_analysis_guidelines:Meta-Analysis Rules>` for more specific guidance

-* across production stages
+* across production stages (i.e. do not combine a factor applied at the farm with a factor applied at retail)

   * this includes where the effective stage is the same, but the measurement is taken at a different stage.

+* across different factors

+  * this includes factors that are *similar* (i.e. two different ceftiofur use factors), but are **different due to their underlying methodologies** (for example, administration of ceftiofur at a dose of 5 mg/kg vs administration of ceftiofur at a dose of 30 mg/kg).

-When a measurement is available for the same stage of production, the same food-animal and food-animal sub-population, pathogen, and antimicrobial (or sub-class of antimicrobial), as one or more others, they may be included in one of four types of meta-analysis:
+When a measurement is available for the same factor, the same stage of production, the same food-animal and food-animal sub-population, pathogen, and antimicrobial (or sub-class of antimicrobial), as one or more others, they may be included in one of four types of meta-analysis:

 Within Study, Same Antimicrobial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Where multiple measurements are available describing the same factor, for the same resistance, the measurements should be combined using meta-analysis.
+Where multiple measurements are available describing the same factor (with the same experimental conditions), for the same resistance, the measurements should be combined using meta-analysis.

 .. tip:: Two comparable sub-populations comprise the study population (e.g. barn A and barn B), and ceftiofur resistance is assayed for each.
 Meta-analysis is conducted for these observations.

 Within Study, Same Antimicrobial Class (or Sub-Class)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Where multiple measurements are available describing the same factor, for the same class or sub-class of resistance, the measurements should be combined using meta-analysis.
+Where multiple measurements are available describing the same factor (with the same experimental conditions), for the same class or sub-class of resistance, the measurements should be combined using meta-analysis.

 .. tip:: Resistance to ceftiofur and ceftriaxone are both included in the assay.
 Meta-analysis is conducted for these observations, and the resistance is reported at the sub-class level (third-generation cephalosporin resistance).